-Resume and Cover Letter Critiques:
+Resume, Cover Letter, and Linkedin Critiques:

-Become familiar with how to critique resumes and letters.
+Become familiar with how to critique resumes, letters, and Linkedin profiles.

-- Ask the student if they have questions or particular concerns that they were wondering about?
-Note them and be sure to address these while you provide the critique. - Explain that while some resume rules are pretty standard, some things are also due to specific industries and personal preference.
+Ask the student if they have questions or particular concerns that they were wondering about?
+Note them and be sure to address these while you provide the critique.

+Explain that while some rules are pretty standard, some things are also due to specific industries and personal preference.
 Also, if they may talk to someone else and get a different answer they need to weigh the source of the information (e.g., someone they speak with may have experience with Education resumes, but not for Investment Banking) and the pieces of information and make a decision.
-Indicate that you have been trained in some resume basics, but are not an expert and encourage the student to make preferred changes after talking with you and then make an appointment with a Career Counselor for their next critique. - When making suggestions for changes, explain the reasoning behind your suggestion to enhance the student's understanding and acceptance of your suggestion.
+Indicate that you have been trained in some resume basics, but are not an expert and encourage the student to make preferred changes after talking with you and then make an appointment with a Career Counselor for their next critique.

+When making suggestions for changes: Explain the reasoning behind your suggestion to enhance the student's understanding and acceptance of your suggestion.
 Be aware of their feelings and use tact in wording suggestions and changes.
-They have likely put a lot of work and thought into their resume. - If a student hasn't started a resume at all, work with them to find out what information they need to get started.
+They have likely put a lot of work and thought into their resume.

+If a student hasn't started, work with them to find out what information they need to get started.
 Use your judgment to know how best to help them.
-Describe or briefly outline the contents and key parts of a resume.
+Describe or briefly outline the contents and key parts of a resume, letter or Linkedin profile.
 Inform them of available resources and encourage them to take this information, create a draft, and come back for a critique with the draft.
-Try to avoid helping the student write the entire resume in your presence.
+Try to avoid helping the student write the entire resume/letter/Linkedin profile in your presence.
 This will be too time consuming and will possibly encourage the student to lean on you to do their work.
 Again, the goal of a CA is to teach.